In this list, we’re going to look at the 10 best spiritual movies of all time and the spiritual characters who made them so darned good.

 Avatar is all about Pandora, a land which happens to be loaded with a mineral that is more valuable than gold.
 Humans want it.
 But the land is also incredibly intelligent and even the grass and trees are alive and connected to one another similar to how synapses are connected in the human brain.
 Long story short, humans fight the Navi over the land.
 It’s awesome.

 What’s particularly awesome about Avatar, though, is Neytiri.
 She’s essentially an alien style native-Indian character—she loves the land and feels oneness with the animals just like you, me, and all our spiritual friends do.

-Neytiri is what non-spiritualists would call a “tree hugging hippy”.
+Neytiri is what non-spiritualists would call a “tree-hugging hippy”.
 But man do I love her for that.
-She is without doubt one of the best spiritual movie characters of all time.
+She is without a doubt one of the best of all time.

 Did you know, you can actually do yoda’s meditations in real life?
 Take a look at that link.
 It’s a real eye-opener.

-Yoda is without doubt the most influential spiritual movie character of all time: Yoda.
+Yoda is, without doubt, the most influential spiritual character of all time.